SMART-SEA: Collision Avoidance through Radar Image Recognition, Maneuvering

 used on more types of vessels and in all weather conditions.

 opportunities for maritime navigation?
-Sign up for this webinar!
+Watch this webinar below!
 Learn more about this innovative research

 and what it could mean for the future of marine safety.